JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/strings.md

 ERROR: syntax: invalid interpolation syntax: "$ "
 ```

 No, they won't.
-Not escaping characters will result in an error.
+If used incorrectly, Julia with throw an error.
 Printing of strings can be done by the `print` function or the `println` function that also add a new line at the end of the string.

 ```jldoctest strings